codenart/codenart.github.io/_posts/7-sample/2017-09-03-sample-2-responsive-navbar.md

 ### 3.2 Make the navigation bar toggleable

 Normally, this task will be handled by using another language called JavaScript.
-As we've not met JS yet, then we'll make it the HTML & CSS way by using a [checkbox](https://codenart.github.io/html/2017/07/27/html-8-other-inputs.html#2-radio-button--check-box--dropdown-list "ext") as an indicator; And we'll use the pseudo-class `:checked` to change size of the navigation bar base on the indicator's state.
+As we've not met JS yet, then we'll make it the CSS way by using a [checkbox](https://codenart.github.io/html/2017/07/27/html-8-other-inputs.html#2-radio-button--check-box--dropdown-list "ext") as an indicator; And we'll use the pseudo-class `:checked` to change size of the navigation bar base on the indicator's state.